British Science Association: Perception of science in the UK

-Sir Kenneth Durham, former director of research at Unilever, on becoming president in August 1987 followed on from Sir George Porter saying that science teachers needed extra pay to overcome the scarcity of mathematics and physics teachers in secondary schools, and that "unless we deal with this as matter of urgency, the outlook for our manufacturing future is bleak".
-He regretted that headmasters and careers masters had for many years followed 'the cult of Oxbridge' because "it carried more prestige to read classics at Oxbridge and go into the Civil Service or banking, than to read engineering at, say, Salford, and go into manufacturing industry".
-He said that reporting of sciences gave good coverage to medical science, but that "nevertheless, editors ought to be sensitive to developments in areas such as solid state physics, astro-physics, colloid science, molecular biology, transmission of stimuli along nerve fibres, and so on, and that newspaper editors were in danger of waiting for disasters before the scientific factors involved in the incidents were explained.
+Sir Kenneth Durham, former director of research at Unilever, said that reporting of sciences gave good coverage to medical science, but that "editors ought to be sensitive to developments in areas such as solid state physics, astro-physics, colloid science, molecular biology, transmission of stimuli along nerve fibres, and other areas that will profoundly affect us in the future" and that newspaper editors were in danger of waiting for disasters before the scientific factors involved in the incidents were explained.

-In September 2001 Sir William Stewart, as outgoing president, warned that universities faced "dumbing down" and thatwe can deliver social inclusiveness, and the best universities, but not both from a limited amount of money.
-We run the risk of doing neither well.
-Universities are underfunded, and must not be seen simply as a substitute for National Service to keep youngsters off the dole queue...
-[Adding,] scientists have to be careful and consider the full implications of what they are seeking to achieve.
-The problem with some clever people is that they find cleverer ways of being stupid.

 In the year 2000, Sir Peter Williams had put together a panel to discuss the shortage of physics majors.
 A physicist called Derek Raine had stated that he has had multiple firms call him up asking for physics majors.
 The report they made stated that it is critical that they increase the number of physics teachers, or it will have a detrimental effect on the number of future engineers and scientists.

+In 2001, Sir William Stewart, as outgoing president, warned that universities faced a "dumbing down".